-- 50. Which organ contains the blood vessels running between the embryo and the placenta?

-- A) the umbilical cord

-- B) the amniotic sac

-- C) the neural tube

-- D) the amniotic fluid

-- 51. Which organ acts as a defensive barrier against toxins and infections?

-- A) the umbilical cord

-- B) the amniotic sac

-- C) the placenta

-- D) the amniotic fluid

-- 52. Which activity is NOT a function of the placenta?

-- A) allowing for the transport of nutrients to the fetus

-- B) allowing for the removal waste products from the fetus

-- C) cushioning the fetus

-- D) providing a barrier to infection

-- 53. Which adjective describes a characteristic of the placenta?

-- A) transparent

-- B) watery

-- C) watertight

-- D) semipermeable

-- 54. The placental membrane allows to pass through it.

-- A) oxygen, carbon dioxide, blood, and some antibodies

-- B) blood, urea, minerals, and nutrients

-- C) all antibodies, nutrients, urea, and oxygen

-- D) carbon dioxide, nutrients, minerals, and some antibodies

-- 55. The protects the fetus from bumps and jolts.

-- A) umbilical cord

-- B) amniotic fluid

-- C) neural tube

-- D) placenta

-- 56. The nose and the mouth are almost fully formed during the week of prenatal development.

-- A) 4th

-- B) 6th

-- C) 8th

-- D) 10th

-- 57. The heart has achieved its basic adult structure by the week of prenatal development.

-- A) 4th

-- B) 6th

-- C) 8th

-- D) 11th

-58. By the week of prenatal development, the external genitalia is developed.

-- A) 4th

-- B) 6th

-- C) 8th

-- D) 16th
+50. ch organ contains the blood vessels running between the embryo and the placenta?

+A)

+, the amniotic sac

+the neural tube

+D) the amniotic fluid

+51. Whi ich organ acts as a defensive barrier against toxins and infections?

+A) the umbilical cord

+B) the amniotic sac

+, the placenta

+D) the amniotic fluid

+52. Whi ich activity is NOT a function of the placenta?

+0 A) allowing for the transport of nutrients to the fetus

+B) allowing for the removal waste products from the fetus

+Ć) cushioning the fetus

+D) providing a barrier to infection

+53. A) B) C) ich adjective describes a characteristic of the placenta? transparent watery watertight semipermeable

+54. The placental membrane allows to pass through it.

+A)

+B) blood, urea, minerals, and nutrients

+C) all antibodies, nutrients, urea, and oxygen

+D) carbon dioxide, nutrients, minerals, and some antibodies

+55. A) B) C) protects the fetus from bumps and jolts. umbilical cord amniotic fluid neural tube placenta

+56. The nose and the mouth are almost fully formed during the week of prenatal development.

+A) 4th

+B) 6th

+C) 8th

+D) 10th

+D) Total

+57. The heart has achieved its basic adult structure by the week of prenatal

+development.

+A) 4th

+B) 6th

+C) 8th

+D) 11th

+58 By the week of prenatal development, the external genitalia are developed.

+50. A) 4th

+B) 6th

+C) 8th

+D) 16th

+D) Total

 59. Which statement about the rate of prenatal development is TRUE?

-- A) Earlier development takes place at a more rapid pace than later development.
+A) Earlier development takes place at a more rapid pace than later development.

-- B) Later development takes place at a more rapid pace than earlier development.
+B) Later development takes place at a more rapid pace than earlier development.

-- C) The pace of development remains relatively continuous.
+C) The pace of development remains relatively continuous.

-- D) Development begins slowly, speeds up, and then slows down again.
+D) Development begins slowly, speeds up, and then slows down again.

-- 60. Cephalocaudal development refers to the tendency for development to take place from to .
+60. Cephalocaudal development refers to the tendency for development to take place from to

-- A) head; body
+A) head; body

-- B) body; head
+B) body; head

-- C) inside; outside
+C) inside; outside

-- D) outside; inside
+D) outside; inside

-- 61. In general, prenatal development occurs in such a manner that areas close to the develop earlier than do areas farther away from it.
+61. In general, prenatal development occurs in such a manner that areas close to the

+develop earlier than do areas farther away from it.

-- A) spinal cord
+A) spinal cord

-- B) heart
+B) heart

-- C) head
+C) head

-- D) large intestine
+D) large intestine

-- 62. Which statement about prenatal development of the heart is TRUE?

-- A) By 6 weeks, the heart has developed into its basic adult structure.

-- B) At 12 weeks, the heart begins to beat and circulate blood.

-- C) By 4 weeks, the heart is beating and circulating blood.

-- D) At 16 weeks, the heart develops into its basic adult structure.

-- 63. The brain and lungs are well enough developed by the week that the fetus has a chance of surviving on its own without medical intervention.

-- A) 14th

-- B) 28th

-- C) 34th

-- D) 37th

-- 64. By the week of prenatal development, most of the movements that will be present at birth have appeared.

-- A) 4th

-- B) 6th

-- C) 12th

-- D) 16th

-- 65. Approximately how long after conception does the fetus begin to make movements?

-- A) 3 hours

-- B) 5 weeks

-- C) 12 weeks

-- D) 5 months

-- 66. For which fetal behavior is there no clear explanation?

-- A) breathing movements

-- B) hiccups

-- C) swallowing

-- D) moving arms and legs
+62. Which statement about prenatal development of the heart is TRUE?
+A) By 6 weeks, the heart has developed into its basic adult structure.
+B) At 12 weeks, the heart begins to beat and circulate blood.
+C) By 4 weeks, the heart is beating and circulating blood.
+D) At 16 weeks, the heart develops into its basic adult structure.
+63. The brain and lungs are well enough developed by the week that the fetus has a chance of surviving on its own without medical intervention.
+A) 14th B) 28th C) 34th D) 37th 64.
+By the week of prenatal development, most of the movements that will be present at birth have appeared.
+A) 4th B) 6th C) 12th D) 16th 65.
+Approximately how long after conception does the fetus begin to make movements?
+A) 3 hours B) 5 weeks C) 12 weeks D) 5 months 66.
+For which fetal behaviour is there no clear explanation?
+A) breathing movements B) hiccups C) swallowing D) moving arms and legs